 In short, when you’re using fully-managed VPS plans, you don’t need to care anything about those devops things.
 All you need to do is working with your content on WordPress admin dashboard.
 On this plan, you’ll usually get a cPanel login.

 Well, on fully-managed VPS, you won’t notice any changes.
 Everything will most likely same as the things you used to work on shared hosting.

-The only differences will be the monthly cost and you'll get a dedicated IP for your VPS ( unlike shared hosting, where you shared the same IP address with other site owners )
+The only differences are the monthly cost and you’ll get a dedicated IP for your VPS ( unlike shared hosting, where you shared the same IP address with other site owners )

 On the other hand, the self-managed VPS is just a bare VPS.

 The self-managed VPS cost can be comparable to shared hosting.

 Examples of those are AWS Lightsail, AWS EC2, or Digital Ocean’s droplet.

 But don’t go with bare-VPS unless you know what you’re doing.

 You need some devops skills and experience to manage the VPS yourself.